 The easy route down the valley to Santa Teresa.
 If your group decide to go straight to Santa Teresa you will take the bus for an additional cost.
 At Santa Teresa you will visit the hot springs

 The other option: We will rent the car (not included), and we ride 1 hr 45 min to Santa Teresa where we camp, between 4 pm and 5pm, we catch the local bus to Santa Teresa Hot Springs (USD 8 dollars) where you can relax.
 Next day, we will wake up 07:00 am and we continue the trek to Machu Picchu or you can choose the other activity, ZIP Line (USD 40 dollars).
 Lunch in Hidroelectrica.
 The last stretch of the trail, we follow the railway, which goes along the Urubamba River to Machu picchu.

-Our Representative and our guide will visit your hotel two or a day before the trek for your briefing.
+Briefing Point: Our guide will visit your hotel 2 or 1 day prior to the trek.